 Like other Socket 7 processors, the IDT WinChip 2 processor derives its internal clock frequency by multiplying the external bus clock based on the levels of the BF pins at the deassertion of RESET.
-Unlike other Socket 7 processors, the IDT WinChip 2 does not support fractional bus frequency multiples.
-Otherwise the supported integer bus frequency multiples are compatible with the multiples supported by the AMD K6.
 Supported clock ratios are shown in Table 4-1.
-The IDT WinChip 2 pulls up all three of the BF pins so that the default is 4x multiplier.